-This Kale Pesto is totally vegan, easy, and delicious!
-Made with fresh greens, walnuts, and Italian seasonings, you’ll want to add it to all of your favorite meals.
+This easy Kale Pesto recipe is totally vegan and delicious!
+Made with fresh kale, walnuts, and Italian seasonings, you’ll want to add it to all of your favorite meals.

-Having freshly made Kale Pesto ready to go in your fridge is an easy way to pump up the flavor in tons of your favorite meals.
-With 3 cups of kale and fresh basil leaves in this recipe, it’s the ultimate way to eat your greens.
+Having freshly made Kale Pesto ready to go in your fridge is great way to amp up the flavor in tons of your favorite meals.
+With 3 cups of kale and fresh basil leaves in this easy sauce recipe, it’s the ultimate way to eat your greens.

-Pesto is an Italian sauce traditionally made with fresh basil, pine nuts, olive oil, hard cheese (like Pecorino Sardo), salt, and garlic.
+Pesto is an Italian sauce traditionally made with fresh basil, pine nuts, olive oil, parmesan cheese, salt, and garlic.
 A classic pesto is made by crushing all of the ingredients together in a marble mortar, but a blender or food processor works just as well.
 The finished sauce can be used on pasta, sandwiches, pizza, eggs, and more.

 - Basil leaves